pehrs/spring-ai-vespa-embedding-sample/README.md

 [ollama](https://ollama.ai/) and [vespa](https://vespa.ai/).
 I wanted to run everything locally and not rely on any online services.

-This is a simple RAG Spring AI application running everything locally that uses Vespa as the VectorStore and an ollama model for building embeddings and prompting.
+This is a simple RAG Spring AI service running everything locally that uses Vespa as the VectorStore and an ollama model for building embeddings and prompting.